Donating sperm

 If you are interested in donating sperm, please contact us or leave us a contact request.
 We will schedule an appointment with a doctor for a health check and discuss the legal and financial aspects related to the treatment.

-To ensure that the donor does not have hereditary diseases we discuss the family background.
-Additionally, we take blood and urine samples to rule out infections and conduct a blood test for chromosomal analysis.
+By screening for hereditary diseases, we ensure that the donor does not have any hereditary diseases that would prevent donation.
+In addition, we take blood and urine samples to rule out infections, as well as a blood test to examine the chromosomes.

 What kind of compensation is provided for sperm donation?